Academica (Cicero): Structure

 The surviving parts of the Academica are structured with book 1 of the second edition serving as the beginning, abbreviated as "Ac.
 1", with the Lucullus, the second book of the first edition, following, abbreviated as "Ac.
 2".

 The first edition is set on two consecutive days in 62 BCE.
 The conversation is among four prominent Roman leaders: Quintus Lutatius Catulus Capitolinus, Quintus Hortensius, Lucius Licinius Lucullus, and Cicero.
 The conversation on the first day takes place in the seaside villa of Catullus, for the Catullus, The Lucullus takes place the second day in the seaside villa of Hortensius.
 In the dialogue, Lucullus insists that he is repeating Antiochus' arguments from memory.
 Catullus says he is repeating his father's views, which appear to be the same as Philo's initial views.
 Hortensius denies that he has any philosophical expertise.
 Cicero champions the Academic Skeptic views of Clitomachus.

-The second edition Cicero titled Academica Liberi ("Academic Books").
+The second edition Cicero titled Academici Libri ("Academic Books").
 This edition comprised four books.
 All of this edition is lost except for a substantial portion of book 1 and 36 fragments.
 Cicero's motivation for the revision was that the characters he had chosen for the dialogue in the first edition were unsuitable for technical philosophical arguments the dialogue contained.
 He replaced all of the interlocutors except himself.
 The new interlocutors were Marcus Terentius Varro, who was a follower of Antiochus, and Titus Pomponius Atticus, an Epicurean.
 This edition was set in the spring of 45 BCE, at Varro's villa on Lucrine Lake.

 Book 1: Varro presents Antiochus' history of philosophy.
 Cicero gives an alternative history from the perspective of Academic Skepticism.

 Book 2: Cicero presents a series of skeptical arguments against the veridicality of the senses.

 Book 3: This book corresponded closely with the speech Lucullus gave in the Lucullus.

 Book 4: This book corresponded closely with the speech Cicero gave in the Lucullus.